transdigiware/blockchain/howto/ibp-v2-faq.md

 {: faq}

 By default {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} uses Classic file storage.
 You can find more information on the [{{site.data.keyword.cloud_notm}} File storage page](/docs/containers?topic=containers-file_storage#file_storage){: external}.
 For a complete list of storage options, see [Persistent storage considerations](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage)

+## Do I need multizone region storage for {{site.data.keyword.blockchainfull_notm}} Platform nodes?
+{: #ibp-v2-faq-cloud-mzr-storage}
+{: faq}

+No. When the {{site.data.keyword.blockchainfull_notm}} Platform is configured with a multizone cluster in {{site.data.keyword.cloud_notm}} Kubernetes service, you can choose which zone a particular component (peer or ordering node) is deployed to, or you can let the console decide.
+Then, when the node is subsequently deployed, Kubernetes "pins" the associated pod to the chosen zone.
+Pinning means that Kubernetes will not provision the pod in another zone in the event of a whole zone failure.
+And because the pods are pinned to specific zones, there is no need to access the same storage from another zone.
+Therefore, MZR storage is not required for {{site.data.keyword.blockchainfull_notm}} Platform nodes.